 For instance, we are currently involved in litigation with Merck & Co.
-Inc., Kenilworth, NJ, United States (outside the United States and Canada: MSD), against whom we have filed lawsuits in various countries.
+Inc., Kenilworth, NJ, United States (outside the United States and Canada: Merck Sharp & Dohme Corp.
+(MSD)), against whom we have filed lawsuits in various countries.
 This company has also sued us in the United States for trademark infringement, among other things.

 Due to long statutes of limitations or in some cases the absence thereof, it is not possible to rule out that we will face third-party claims arising from the same issue despite the conclusion of legal proceedings.
-Court or official rulings or settlements can lead to expenses with a significant impact on our business and earnings.
+Court or official rulings or settlements can lead to expenses with a substantial to critical impact on our business and earnings.

 Despite extensive precautionary measures, non-compliance with laws and regulations leading to related consequences can never be completely excluded.

 In our opinion, the lawsuits described below constitute the most significant legal risks.
 This should not be seen as an exhaustive list of all legal disputes currently ongoing.